 Usage Rules: If omitted, the default is False.

 Other Notes: Independent parameters must be of Usage In or InOut.
-Dependent parameters must be of Usage Type Dep.
-Reserved parameters with allowed usage of Out can have usage Dep.
-The actual implementation in the tables is left to the editorial committee.
-For example, the current column Out can be renamed to Out/Dep.
+Dependent parameters must be of Usage Dep.
+Reserved parameters with allowed usage of Out can have Usage Dep.

 Usage Dep is allowed in .ami files in which the parameter “Resolve_Exists” is True.

 Usage Dep distinguishes parameters returned by AMI_Resolve, which are of Usage Dep, from those by AMI_Init and/or AMI_GetWave, which are of Usage Out or Usage InOut, preventing a parameter from being returned by both AMI_Resolve and AMI_Init/AMI_GetWave.

+Example:

+(Resolve_Exists (Usage Info) (Type Boolean) (Value True)

+(Description "Tells EDA tool to use AMI_Resolve function")

+)

+[The actual implementation in the tables is left to the editorial committee.
+For example, the current column Out can be renamed to Out/Dep.]

-Tables 17-19 will be modified to add Resolve_Exists and to include Dep in allowed usage types of jitter parameters.
+[Tables 17-19 will be modified to add Resolve_Exists and to include Dep in allowed usage types of jitter parameters.]

 Parameter: Model_Name